mohamed-services/AgentLang/README.md

 Rebasing the main branch happens after a rebasing vote.

-To modify the README.md file an extra approval will be needed from the human.
+Any Pull request that conatins a change to this README.md file will be automatically rejected.